 Here are 12 facts that will completely change the way you think about red wine.

-1. Drinking red wine in small doses is better for you than not drinking at all!
+1. Drinking red wine in small doses may lower some health risks.

 2. Red wine’s health benefits come from tannin.